 Eating cheaper food is, quite literally, a recipe for excessive portions, overeating, and, eventually, weight issues.

-That being said, I definitely am in time crunch mode much of the time as most Moms in my position will attest.
+That being said, I definitely experience time crunch mode much of the time as most parents in my position will attest.
 Quality doesn’t have to take much time, though.
-For example, dinner tonight will take exactly 10 minutes to prepare from start to finish.
-I literally opened the fridge and made this meal up from what was leftover from the past couple days of meals.

 Heat the oil in a stir fry pan until it is hot.